 “I think some of it is from an increase in detection,” says Dr. Twining, who was not involved in the study.
 “We have much more accessible imaging, so people are having more imaging tests than they used to.
 Thyroid nodules are getting picked up by carotid ultrasounds, [for instance,] when people get screenings for whether they’re at risk for stroke and other things like that.
 But when you tease out a lot of the data, some of it is a true increase.
 What we’re finding is that the increase is really in very small growths.
 We don’t know exactly why.”

-A few years ago, I wrote about my friend Lee.
+A while ago, I wrote about my friend Lee.
 A CT scan for something else picked up a small nodule on her thyroid.
 A fine needle aspiration biopsy came back suspicious for papillary cancer.
 She had surgery, which, thankfully, confirmed that the nodule was benign.

 Thyroid nodules are very common as we get older.
 “By the time we’re 50, 50 percent of individuals will have a thyroid nodule, ” says Dr. Twining, “and that goes up linearly pretty much with age.
 If you look at incidence rates, 70 percent of 70-year-olds and 90 percent of 90-year-olds will have nodules.
 Most of them are not cancer.
 If you look at studies, on average, maybe five percent are cancer.”